Adesugba1/VIVENDO-FOOD-CLAIMS-ANALYSIS/README.md

 # VIVENDO-FOOD-CLAIMS-ANALYSIS
 This analysis was carried out on Vivendo Fast Food, a restaurant in Brazil with over 200 outlets.
-This Fast Food received feedback on Customers’ Satisfaction, which include complains of food poisoning.
-Each customer gets compensation for every food poison claim.
+This Fast Food received feedback on Customers’ Satisfaction, which include complaints of food poisoning.
+Each customer gets compensation for every food poisoning claim.
-The legal team working for Vivendo Fast Food operate from offices in four locations across the country.
-In order to improve the duration of time to respond each customer’s claim and the close time for each, the Head of Legal Team wants a report on how location differs in the duration it takes to close claims.
+The legal team working for Vivendo Fast Food operates from offices in four locations across the country.
+In order to improve the duration of time to respond to each customer’s claim and the close time for each, the Head of Legal Team wants a report on how location differs in the duration it takes to close claims.
-# Business Question asked by the Head of Legal Team are as follows;
+# Business Questions asked by the Head of Legal Team are as follows;
 •	How does number of claims differ by the four locations?

 •	What is the distribution of time for all claims?